Different Ways to Test Fire Alarms

 For testing smoke detectors, canned smoke is required.
 It is also called the smoke dispenser or the tester spray.
 When the detector can be reached by a ladder, we can test it with the canned smoke directly by hand.
 The things you need are simple and easy to get, only a detector tester spray and a ladder.
 The disadvantage is that you will have to climb the ladder many times if there’s a lot of detectors to test.
 Also, it requires some practice to spray directly at the chamber with the correct distance and angle.

-With Scissor Lifts
+With Scissor Lifts or Scaffolds

 When the inspecting site is a large area, complete fire alarm testing with a scissor lift will be effortless since we don’t have to move the ladder.
 But on the other hand, a scissor lift will be a good choice only when the site is spacious and empty.
 Moreover, renting or purchasing a scissor lift might need a high budget.